gluijk/sound-visualization/README.md

 # sound-visualization
-Oscillogram and spectrogram ad-hoc sound visualizations using R
+Oscillogram and spectrogram ad hoc sound visualizations using R